fabricez/ms-identity-javascript-tutorial/1-Authentication/2-sign-in-b2c/README.md

 ### Step 3: Register the sample application(s) in your tenant

 > :warning: This sample comes with a pre-registered application for demo purposes.
-If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application on **Azure portal**.
+If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application on **Microsoft admin center**.
 Otherwise, continue with the steps for [Running the sample](#step-4-running-the-sample).

 * follow the steps below for manually register your apps